 If you’re in Buffalo, or even passing through, a visit to the Darwin Martin House is a must!
 It’s located in the historic Parkside neighbourhood, and open all year-round.
 When you get there, you’re greeted by their beautiful (and award-winning!)
 Visitors Centre – Greatbatch Pavillion.
 Designed by Toshiko Mori in 2009, the building is as contemporary and public as it can get, complimenting yet completely contrasting with the Darwin Martin House.
 The inverted hip roof echoes the horizontal forms of the house and floats atop floor-to-ceiling glass, offering uninterrupted views of the complex.
 Here you’ll find special exhibitions on Frank Lloyd Wright and his life, as well as other admissions-related information.

-Really, not much more can be said aside from the backstory and history of his life; even as someone who studied architecture, the experience of Frank Lloyd Wright’s houses can’t really be put into words, and is really what makes them true masterpieces.
+Not much more can be said aside from the backstory and history of his life; even as someone who studied architecture, the experience of Frank Lloyd Wright’s houses can’t be put into words, and is really what makes them true masterpieces.

 Thanks so much Jamie!